 Career Highlights.
 Ms. Boland currently serves as a member of our Audit Committee.
-Since June 1999, Ms. Boland has served as Chief Financial Officer of Bright Horizons Family Solutions Inc., a United States-based child-care provider and the largest provider of employer-sponsored child care.
+Since June 1999, Ms. Boland has served as Chief Financial Officer of Bright Horizons Family Solutions Inc., a leading global provider of child care and early education and workplace education services based in the United States.
 Ms. Boland joined Bright Horizons in 1997 and served as Chief Financial Officer for the company's initial public offering later that year.
-Subsequent to the merger between Bright Horizons and CorporateFamily Solutions, Inc. in 1998, Ms. Boland served as Senior Vice President of Finance until she was appointed Chief Financial Officer of the merged company in 1999.
+Subsequent to the merger between Bright Horizons and Corporate Family Solutions, Inc. in 1998, Ms. Boland served as Senior Vice President of Finance until she was appointed Chief Financial Officer of the merged company in 1999.
 From 1994 to 1997, Ms. Boland served as Chief Financial Officer of The Visionaries, Inc., a non-profit television production company.
-From 1990 to 1994, Ms. Boland served as Vice President-Finance for Olsten Corporation, a publicly traded home health care staffing company.
+From 1990 to 1994, Ms. Boland served as Vice President- Finance for Olsten Corporation, a publicly-traded home health care staffing company.
 From 1981 to 1990, Ms. Boland served on the audit staff at PwC in Boston, MA, completing her tenure as a senior audit manager.
 Ms. Boland is a graduate of the University of Notre Dame and is a CPA.